sqlxpert/lights-off-aws/README.md

   parent to child.
 You can change the `CopyTags` parameter of your Lights Off CloudFormation stack to prevent this.

+## On/Off Switch

+* You can change the `Enable` parameter of your Lights Off CloudFormation stack.
+* While Enable is `false`, scheduled operations do not happen; they are skipped permanently and cannot be reprised.

 ## Logging

 * Check the